 |[docid]||The document's identification in the search backend.
 This will typically give you the documents in indexing order.
 Keep in mind that this id is unique only to the backend node.
 The same document might have different id on a different node.
 The same way a different document might have the same id on another node.
 This is just intended as a cheap way of getting an almost stable sort order.|

-Note that it is only possible to sort on attributes.
-Trying to sort on a plain field, without an associated attribute, will not work.
-Trying to sort on a multivalued attribute will also not work; the sort expression will be ignored.
+It is only possible to sort on attributes.
+Trying to sort on an index or summary field, without an associated attribute, will not work.

 Also note that match-phase is enabled when sorting.

-In some cases Vespa will by default activate an optimization which makes delivering sorted results
+Vespa will by default activate an optimization which makes delivering sorted results much faster,

 set the query parameter